Brickell Homeowners Association

 Questions for Boards and Management to Consider

-• Do we have a clear emergency access and shutdown protocol in place?
+• Do you have a clear emergency access and shutdown protocol in place?

-• Is there a neighboring building we could coordinate with if residents need a temporary place to wait during an access restriction?
+• Do you have a neighboring building or nearby location you could coordinate with if residents need a temporary place to wait during an access restriction?

-• Do we have an immediate and reliable way to communicate with residents during emergencies?
+• Do you have an immediate and reliable way to communicate with residents during emergencies?

 These situations are rare, but preparation matters.
 A clear plan can help ease frustration and confusion, allowing communities to respond with clarity, confidence, and care.